linan2/Voice-activity-detection-VAD-paper-and-code/README.md

 I like its MRCG feature to do experiments (this code is too old). : https://github.com/jtkim-kaist/VAD.git

+I haven't tried this method, so I cannot assess its performance.
+If you have a need, you can try it: https://github.com/Cruze-Young/LTPD-VAD
 ## Dataset

 ### Noise dataset